 Sprint retrospective, or Retro, is one of the most effective elements in Scrum.
-It allows for constant improvement of both team member interaction and of the entire product development process.
+It allows for constant improvement of both team member interaction and the entire product development process.

 However, using this tool in practice, Scrum teams may face problems that make Retro unproductive and, as a result, block positive changes.